chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 Notice that also hydra takes /silverpeas/AuthenticationServlet as input, because it is submitting a POST request to the actual processing endpoint (AuthenticationServlet) that processes the login attempt.

-What is ^USER^ ?
-In our scenario, ^USER^ is scr1ptkiddy, passed to hydra using the -l parameter.
+What is ^USER^ in the hydra command?
+In our scenario, ^USER^ stands for scr1ptkiddy, passed to hydra using the -l parameter.

-What is ^PASS^ ?
+What is ^PASS^  in the hydra command?
 One by one, it assumes the values of the various passwords in the silverplatter_keywords.txt file, passed to hydra using the -P parameter.

 For instance, when ^USER^ is scr1ptkiddy and ^PASS^ is adipiscing, the command passed to /silverpeas/AuthenticationServlet becomes:

 ```
 hydra -l scr1ptkiddy -P silverplatter_keywords.txt silverplatter.thm -s 8080 http-post-form "/silverpeas/AuthenticationServlet:Login=scr1ptkiddy&Password=adipiscing&DomainId=0:ErrorCode=1"
 ```
+The above command will be the one for which the backend will NOT return error.

 # Exploitation (use information gathered during reconnaissance)
 Now, we get to use some of the information we gained during the reconnaissance (information gathering) phase.